Another image of the night sky is a metaphor for parallax and perspective shift in therapy.

 A final note

-Parallax is a cash-only practice for a select group of executives and other high performers who have tried everything else and hit a wall.
+Parallax is a cash-only practice for a select group of executives and others at the top who have tried everything else and hit a wall.

-I started Parallax after a few of my CEO clients encouraged me to, because I was the only one who made a difference when nothing else did.
+I started Parallax after a few of my CEO clients encouraged me to, because I was the only one who made a difference for them after years of coaching and therapy had not.

-I charge a premium fee because doing meaningful work requires you have skin in the game.
-That is, without real investment, the work risks not mattering.
+I charge a premium fee because meaningful work requires that you have skin in the game.
+Without real investment, the work risks not mattering.

 If you’re looking for something different, reach out.
 I’ll be in touch.